godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 equivalent in ``System.String`` or are provided by the ``StringExtensions`` class as extension methods.

-Note that C# strings uses UTF-16 encoding, while Godot Strings uses UTF-32 encoding.
+Note that C# strings use UTF-16 encoding, while Godot Strings use UTF-32 encoding.

 Example: